OrderMyGear/slate/source/includes/v1/_line_items.md

 ## List line items

-List out all line items for a specific order ID you supply.
+List all line items for a specific order ID you supply.

 ### HTTP Request